ScilifelabDataCentre/OrderPortal/README.md

 Order: form and fields
 ----------------------

-The administrator designs the set of fields which are to be filled in by the user for an order.
-This involves the following parameters for a
+The admin designs the set of fields which are to be filled in by the user for an order.
+This involves the following parameters for a field:
-field:

 - Field identifier
 - Field data type